Boosting Fast Adversarial Training with Learnable Adversarial Initialization: Experiments

 \subsection{Performance Analysis}

 To explore how our initialization affects the generation of adversarial examples, we train a Renet18 on CIFAR10 and calculate the attack success rate of adversarial examples that successfully attack the target model during the training process.
 The comparisons with FGSM-RS, PGD2-AT, and PGD-AT are shown in Fig.~\ref{fig:diff}.
 From the 0-th to 70-th epoch, the attack success rates of the successful adversarial examples of the FGSM-RS, PGD2-AT, and FGSM-SDI are roughly the same.
 However, after the 70-th epoch, the attack success rate of FGSM-RS drops sharply.
 At that time the trained model using FGSM-RS falls into the catastrophic overfitting problem that the trained model cannot defend against the adversarial examples generated by PGD-based attack methods during the training process.
 While the adversarial examples generated by the other three methods always keep adversarial to the trained model.
 They do not meet the catastrophic overfitting.
 This observation indicates that the catastrophic overfitting is associated with the adversarial example quality in the training process.
 Moreover, the attack success rate of adversarial in the training process is also related to the robust performance.
 The PGD-AT that adopts the adversarial examples with the highest attack success rate has the best robust performance.
-Compared with PGD2-AT, our FGSM-SDI that has a higher attack success rate achieves a better robust performance.
+Compared with PGD2-AT, our FGSM-SDI has a higher attack success rate and achieves a better robust performance. {The generative network is one of the core parts of the proposed method.
+We adopt ResNet18 as the target model on CIFAR10 to explore the impact of the generative network.
+In detail, when training the generator, we perform m iterations on it, which can be dubbed FGSM-SDI-m.
+We record the robustness accuracy of adversarial examples generated by PGD-10 on test data in the training phase.
+The robustness accuracy curves under the PGD-10 attack are shown in Fig.~\ref{fig:overfitting_iter}.
+It can be observed that improving the training iteration of the generator can improve the robustness performance, especially at the beginning of training.
+That indicates that model robustness increases as generator training progresses.
+And we also visualize the adversarial initialization and FGSM-updated perturbations for the FGSM-RS and our FGSM-SDI among continuous training epochs.
+As shown in Fig.~\ref{fig:init_diff}, it can be observed that compared with the random initialization, the proposed initialization is more informative. } Adversarial perturbations fool a well-trained model by interfering with important local regions that determine image classification.
+To explore whether our FGSM-SDI will be affected by adversarial perturbations, we adopt Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{DBLP:journals/ijcv/SelvarajuCDVPB20} to generate the heat maps that locate the category-related areas in the image.
+As shown in Fig.~\ref{fig:cam}, it can be observed that as for FGSM-RS, adversarial perturbations modify the distribution of the maximal points on the generated heat map, while as for our FGSM-SDI, the adversarial perturbations do not modify the distribution of the maximal points on the generated heat-map.
+That indicates that our FGSM-SDI is more robust.
+Moreover, we compare the loss landscape of the proposed method with those of the other fast AT methods to explore the association between latent hidden perturbation and local linearity.
+As shown in Fig~\ref{fig:loss_land}, compared with other AT methods, the cross-entropy loss of our FGSM-SDI is more linear in the adversarial direction.
+Using the latent perturbation generated by the proposed method can preserve the local linearity of the target model better.
+It qualitatively proves that using the proposed sample-dependent adversarial initialization can boost the fast AT. {And to explore the stability of the proposed method FGSM-SDI, we train the proposed method multiple times and record the robustness accuracy of adversarial examples generated by PGD-10 on test data in the training phase.
+The mean and variance of robustness accuracy is shown in Fig~\ref{fig:mean_std}.
+It can be observed that the proposed method keeps stable robustness accuracy against adversarial examples. }